warthog-network/docs/Guides/mining-quickstart.md

 # Warthog - Mining quick start guide - Updated 2024-04-22

-This guide contains all needed information to start mining Warthog, on your own node or on pool.
+This guide contains all needed information to start mining Warthog, on your own node (solo) or on pool.

 ## Links :